DavesCodeMusings/esptool-vscode/README.md

 ## Release Notes

 ### 1.2.0
+Use python3 instead of python on non-Windows systems.
 Updated all dependent packages.
-No new functionality.

 ### 1.1.8
 Provide configuration option to skip start-up checks for python binary